The Cowboy and the Lady (1922 film)

-Plot summary
+Plot

-As described in various film magazine reviews, Jessica Weston (Minter), unhappy in her marriage to her feckless husband (Schable), travels to her ranch in Wyoming.
-Her husband accompanies her, but is more interested in Molly (Daniel), proprietress of the local saloon, than he is in Jessica.
-This incurs the wrath of ranch hand Ross (Oliver), who is in love with Molly.
+As described in various film magazine reviews, Jessica Weston, unhappy in her marriage to her feckless husband, travels to her ranch in Wyoming.
+Her husband accompanies her, but is more interested in Molly, proprietress of the local saloon, than he is in Jessica.
+This incurs the wrath of ranch hand Ross, who is in love with Molly.

-Meanwhile Jessica is rescued by neighbouring ranch owner Teddy North (Moore) when her horse abandons her on an island; an attraction develops between them which deepens when Teddy again saves Jessica, this time from a mountain stream.
+Meanwhile, Jessica is rescued by neighbouring ranch owner Teddy North when her horse abandons her on an island; an attraction develops between them which deepens when Teddy again saves Jessica, this time from a mountain stream.

 At a dance in the local saloon, Weston arrives with Molly, angering both Jessica and Ross.
 A fight breaks out at the same time that the power cuts out, and when light is restored, Weston is found to have been shot dead.
 Both Jessica and Teddy believe the other to be responsible for the crime, but, to save Jessica from prosecution, Teddy assumes the guilt.

 Matters are resolved when Molly confesses that it was in fact Ross who shot Weston out of jealousy.
 Now that the question of guilt has been answered, Jessica and Teddy are free to pursue their romance.